Movement Disorders Program

 The Movement Disorders Program excels in the diagnosis and treatment of movement disorders, emphasizing an individualized approach that helps each patient manage their symptoms and optimize their quality of life.

-Nora Chan, MD answers your questions about Movement Disorders as a part of the Ask The Doctor Series presented by Winthrop-University Hospital.
+Nora Chan, MD answers your questions about Movement Disorders as a part of the Ask The Doctor Series presented by NYU Winthrop Hospital.

 - What is a movement disorder?
 0:13